Chapter 6: Seeking Strength

 Still a little red-faced, the young boy stood back up, wincing as he felt his muscles protest.
 “What are all these strange exercises you’ve been making me do, miss?”

-When Conrad had asked how she was so sure that his hidden potential lay in sharpening his instincts and speed, she had grinned at him with a merciless light in her eyes and said, “That’s simple.
-Those are my area of expertise.”
+When Conrad had asked how she was so sure that his hidden potential lay in flexibility and speed, she had winked at him and said, “Aleron is stronger than I am, in almost every aspect.
+Want to guess what the exceptions are?"

 He’d stopped questioning her instructions after that.

-Liam sparred with him each and every day, and as his roommate made sure he was taking the time to eat properly and rest.
-In order to keep the Raven Knights from getting at the young boy while he was alone, the redhead stuck close by Conrad’s side wherever he went, unless he was with Rain or Astra.
+Liam sparred with him daily, and as his roommate, made sure he was taking the time to eat properly and rest.
+In order to keep the Raven Knights from getting at the young boy while he was alone, the redhead stuck close by Conrad’s side wherever he went, unless he was with other members of the Guard.

-“Miss,” he began hesitantly as he lowered the towel, “If you don’t mind my asking… why are you so insistent on helping me?”
+“Miss,” he began hesitantly as he lowered the towel, “If you don’t mind my asking… why did you offer to help me?”

-Yes, Astra was nice, but they hadn’t known each other for all that long.
-In Conrad’s eyes, there was a big difference between lending a hand to an injured person and patiently taking the time to meticulously train someone, giving them advice and a training routine that was tailoured for them.
+Astra was kind, but they hadn’t known each other for all that long.
+In Conrad’s eyes, there was a big difference between lending a hand to an injured person and going to the trouble of planning and executing a tailoured training regimen just for him.

 “My dream’s just a small one.
 Why are you so bent on making sure I don’t give up?”

-Astra, who had picked up the padded tunic that the soldiers used for sparring, waved him over.
-Conrad obediently approached and spread his arms out to let her fasten the jerkin around his torso.
+Astra, picked up a padded tunic that the soldiers used for sparring, beckoning him closer.
+Conrad obediently spread his arms out to let her fasten the jerkin around his torso.
 As she moved behind him to tie the laces, he heard her calm voice:

 He stilled, but Astra’s thin fingers continued to deftly tie knots in the leather cords as she went on.

 “That sounds a little dramatic.
-I didn't have any big dreams of obtaining strength like you.
-I only had small ambitions, but I gave up on them years ago.”
-As though she were not speaking of herself, there was not a single trace of bitterness in her voice.
+It's not that I gave up on them, rather that I didn't have the wherewithal to make them happen alone.”
+As though she were not speaking of herself, there was no trace of bitterness in her voice.
 “You’re young.
-You still have time to see your commitments through.
-It’s selfish, but I’m vicariously projecting my goals onto you.”
+You still have time to see your commitments through, with a little assistance.
+It sounds selfish, but I want to be offer you the help that I never got.”
 With a light tug, she finished her work and patted his back.
 “Alright, you’re good to go.”

 Conrad, frowning, turned to look at the noirette.